jaegertracing/jaeger-client-java/jaeger-core/README.md

 ### Production

-Tracer can be created via `com.uber.jaeger.Tracer.Builder` or `com.uber.jaeger.Configuration`.
+Tracer can be created via `io.jaegertracing.Tracer.Builder` or `io.jaegertracing.Configuration`.
 For production it is recommended to use both classes with default values.

 `Tracer.Builder` example: